 Sigmund Freud laid the foundation for the modern practice of counseling and private therapy that is now provided all over the world by countless professionals.
 One such professional is Dr. Elizabeth Loftus, an American cognitive psychologist who specializes in false memories.
 Focusing primarily on how and why false memories are created, Dr. Loftus has aided in over a hundred different legal cases through the use of eyewitness testimony.
 Though work done by individuals like Dr. Loftus has helped to further the case for considering false memories as a valid resource, there have been some individuals who have refused to accept them.

-This conflict came to a head in the 1990s, when lots of new neurological research and understanding around the brain and memory called into question whether repressed memories were real phenomena.
-Prior to this, many individuals had experienced recalling repressed memories through psychoanalysis, and many others had been sent to jail because of these memories.
+This conflict came to a head in the 1990s, when new neurological research and understanding around the brain and memory were called into question.
+Researchers wanted to know whether repressed memories were real phenomena.
+Prior to this, many individuals had experienced recalling repressed memories through psychoanalysis.
+Many others had been sent to jail because of these memories.

 Over time, research continued to demonstrate no scientific basis for the existence of repressed memories, and many scientists began taking the witness stand and casting doubt on the reports of eye-witness testimony.
 By the end of the ’90s, the therapeutic trend of recovering repressed memories had receded.

 A recent survey showed that mainstream psychotherapists and practitioners are much more skeptical about the existence of repressed memories than they were twenty years ago1.
 But there is still a divide between psychological researchers and practitioners.
 Many therapists still believe that traumatic memories can be repressed as a young child and can be recalled through alternative techniques.

 Regardless of your stance on repressed memories, one of the reasons that they became so controversial is because of what scientists have discovered about how memory works in the brain.